 Preparing for upscaling of cell and gene therapy products should be considered early during the product development to ensure success in the clinic and this includes streamlining manufacturing processes, sourcing raw materials, and QC for cell and gene therapy products.

-During this webinar, you’ll have the opportunity to hear the critical points to consider when designing a manufacturing process for your clinical cell and gene therapy products, including:
+During this on demand, you’ll have the opportunity to hear the critical points to consider when designing a manufacturing process for your clinical cell and gene therapy products, including:

 - How and when to utlilize GMP materials within your product’s development.